make-my/makemy/SYNTAX-DOCUMENT.md

 # The main idea

-The idea behind makemys syntax is to combine the best parts of HTML, Markdown and normal document writage.
+The idea behind makemys syntax is to combine the easy parts of HTML and normal text writing.
 To create components/section, you simply use the trigger '#' and the name of the component.
 Everything written beneath the trigger will be added to the section until a new trigger is used.

 ### Currently available triggers: